This article discusses the Hibah and the rules of Muslim law which apply to it.

 Hibah v Faraid

 The assets of a deceased Muslim which had been given away during his/her lifetime fall outside the ambit of Faraid.
-In other words, these assets will remain the property of the donor(s) and are not to be distributed to the heirs (Waris) of the deceased.
+In other words, these assets will remain the property of the donee(s) and are not to be distributed to the heirs (Waris) of the deceased.

 Hibah v Wasiat (Will)